All About Water - Water Quality, Water Filter, Water Resources and Issues

 Water For Emergencies - How To Prepare For Emergency Drinking Water

 Emergency Water Supply: In Case of An Emergency Emergency water implies supplementing household water collection systems for homegrown domestic uses other than drinking.
 Safe drinking water might be inaccessible during a water-related crisis or outbreak.
-Prepare for a crisis by making and putting away a stockpile of water that will address your family's needs.
+Prepare for a crisis by making and storing a stockpile of water that will meet your family's needs.
 Unopened, commercially bottled water is the most secure and solid source in a crisis.
 Ideally, one should store no less than one gallon of water daily for three days for drinking and disinfection.
-Attempt to store a 2-week supply if conceivable.
-Consider...
+Attempt to store a 2-week supply...

 Read more →